-The auditor's report reproduced below also includes a "Report on the audit of the electronic reproduction of the financial statements and the management report prepared for publication purposes in accordance with Section 317 (3a) HGB" ("ESEF Report").
-The subject matter underlying the ESEF Report (ESEF documents to be audited) is not attached.
-The audited ESEF documents can be viewed or retrieved from the Federal Gazette.
+The following copy of the auditor's report includes a "Assurance Report in Accordance with § 317 Abs.
+3a HGB on the Electronic Reproduction of the Annual Financial Statements and the Management Report Prepared for Publication Purposes" ("Separate report on ESEF conformity").
+The subject matter (ESEF document to be audited) to which the separate report on ESEF conformity relates is not attached.
+The audited ESEF documents can be inspected in or retrieved from the German Federal Gazette.